podlove/podlove-subscribe-button-wp-plugin/readme.txt

 ### 1.4.0 (YYYY-MM-DD)
 * ADDED select for `language` parameter
+* ADDED filter `podlove_psb_defaults_options` to set defaults on activation
 * ENHANCED admin UI to use WordPress core styling
+* ENHANCED use network default settings for activations on subsites
 * REQUIREMENT bumped to PHP 5.4

+### 1.3.6 (2018-10-02)
+* FIXED autowidth value not saving to options correctly

 ### 1.3.5 (2018-09-09)
 * Replaced the spectrum color selector with WP Color Picker